stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

   `assetV2`: other assets except STB in this account – e.g. *{<“WishToken”,66666>,<”Dogie”,233>}*. (used after allowing same name of token87)

-  `frozen`: the freezed STB of this account for receiving bandwidth
+  `cded`: the cdd STB of this account for receiving bandwidth

   `net_usage`: the used bandwidth of this account

-  `acquired_delegated_fronzen_balance_for_bandwidth`: the freezed balance for receiving delegated bandwidth this account acquired.
+  `acquired_delegated_fronzen_balance_for_bandwidth`: the cdd balance for receiving delegated bandwidth this account acquired.

-  `delegated_frozen_balance_for_bandwidth`: the balance for delegated bandwidth this account freezed
+  `delegated_cded_balance_for_bandwidth`: the balance for delegated bandwidth this account cdd

   `create_time`: he create time of this account.